MilesFarber/Pokemon-Mystery-Dungeon-Transcript/Original/Markdown/Cutscene 592 - Epilogue 2 - Sky Peak - Failing Sky Peak 1st Station Pass.md

 * * *

-*If the player has progressed far enough:*
+*If Shaymin has defeated the Grimer and Muk on Sky Peak:*

   * *Anchor: <a name="0"></a>0*